 - 10 Homemade Playdough & 5 Fingerpaint Recipes

-When starting needlework, make a few small running stitches along the line to be embroidered, then make one back stitch.
-(No knots should appear on the wrong side of work.)
+When starting needlework, make a few small running stitches along the line to be embroidered, then one back stitch.
+(No knots should appear on the wrong side of fabric).

-When the thread becomes too short, acquires a fuzz or untwists, finish it off as follows: Draw thread to wrong side of work, weave needle in and out of the stitches of the completed embroidery, cut the thread close to work.
+When the thread becomes too short, acquires a fuzz or untwists, finish it off as follows: Draw thread to wrong side of canvas, weave needle in & out of the stitches of the completed embroidery, cut the thread close to work.

-The wrong side of work should be as neat as the right side, do not carry thread from one design to another.
+The wrong side of project should be as neat as the right side, do not carry thread from one design to another.

 Cut two pieces of material about 12 by 12 inches.
 Sew seams 1/2 inch apart down length as shown.

-Cut whole packages of embroidery floss into manageable sewing lengths (most prefer it about 27 inches long).
+Cut whole packages of embroidery floss into manageable lengths (most prefer about 27 inches long).

 To remove thread, pull out one loop at a time.